pasteleraser71/protonvpn-cli-v3-terminal-launcher/README.md

-# protonvpn-terminal-launcher
+# protonvpn-cli-v3-terminal-launcher
-Terminal Launcher for Linux version of ProtonVPN
+Terminal Launcher to make protonvpn-cli v3 for Linux easier to use.